 - In the end, select property to use with the offset.

-You can also select a range which is the number of rows and columns aways from a range.
+With this code, you can select range which is the number of rows and columns aways from a range.
 Take the below line of code, that selects a range of two cells which is five rows down and 3 columns right.

 Range("A1:A2").Offset(3, 2).Select